-This Policy is scheduled for review after the training in Budapest 2018.
+This Policy is scheduled for review on a regular basis but not less often than every 3 years.
 The review will be conducted jointly by all staff members.
 Results will be subject to executive board and governing body for further recommendations and formal adoption.

-This Policy was formal adopted by the General Assembly ( December 2018 ) of the Austrian National Committee for UNICEF.
+This Policy was formally adopted by the General Assembly ( December 2018 ) of the Austrian National Committee for UNICEF.

-Any ammendments and revisions in the following years will be subject to the GA for formal adoptions.
+Any amendments and revisions in the following years will be subject to the GA for formal adoptions.